irshandyaditya/cer-learning/README.md

 # cer-learning

-# this repo for my undergraduate thesis named cer learning app
+# This repo for my undergraduate thesis name as CER Learning